Masters Program Details

 Tuition & Fees

-The Elective Track (9 hours): With the approval of the program advisor, each student must select 9 hours beyond the core courses.
+The Elective Track (12 hours): With the approval of the program advisor, each student must select 12 hours beyond the core courses.
 The track courses can be taken from a variety of departments.
 Generally, electives should form a coherent whole.
 Examples of track emphases include planning, management, and particular areas of public policy.
+Students not working in the public sector will take a Public Administration Internship in lieu of one elective class.

 Description: A hands-on practical course in how governments collect and spend tax dollars and with what effects.
 Theories of budgeting are examined for their usefulness in the daily realities of the government budgeting setting.
 Through in-class group assignments, students learn to construct budgets with economic data, write policy statements, and demonstrate an understanding of capital budgeting, cash and accounting principles.